jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_automatically/make_tdd_environment_no_wsl_automatically.rst

 * :ref:`what is True and False in Python<booleans>`
 * :ref:`how to write programs that make decisions<booleans: truth table>`
 * :ref:`how to make a calculator`
-* :ref:`how to make a Python Test Driven Development environment automatically on Windows without Windows Subsytem for Linux`
+* :ref:`how to make a Python Test Driven Development environment automatically on Windows without Windows Subsystem for Linux`

 :ref:`Would you like to use makePythonTdd.ps1 to make a Python Test Driven Development environment to test that an Exception is raised?<how to test that an Exception is raised>`